shamimbdpro/wp-maximum-upload-file-size/readme.txt

 1. Open WordPress admin, go to Plugins, click Add New
 2. Enter "increase maximum upload" in search and hit Enter
 3. The Plugin will show up as the first on the list, click "Install Now"
-4. Activate & open plugin's settings page located in the main admin menu
+4. Activate & open the plugin's settings page located in the main admin menu

 Or if needed, install manually;

 1. Download the plugin.
 2. Unzip it and upload to _/wp-content/plugins/_
 3. Open WordPress admin - Plugins and click "Activate" next to plugin
-4. Activate & open plugin's settings from Media>Increase Upload Size.
+4. Activate & open the plugin's settings from Media>Increase Upload Size.

 == Screenshots ==